RhythmLunatic/Delta-NEX-Rebirth/README.md

 Q: Your theme lags when I scroll through songs.

 A: Can't be fixed without editing the StepMania source.
 It runs at full speed on Linux, though.
-(ProTip: Use a lowlatency kernel if you're putting this on your arcade cabinet!)
+(ProTip: Use a lowlatency kernel if you're putting this on your arcade cabinet)